-Every state has its own medical malpractice statute of limitations, which is a law that sets a time limit on your right to file a medical malpractice lawsuit.
-The time limit is usually at least a few years, and in pediatric and obstetric cases, plaintiffs may have even more time to bring a claim.
-So what happens if a plaintiff brings a lawsuit after a doctor’s malpractice insurance policy has ended?
-In these cases, it is important know whether the doctor has purchased additional insurance for claims made after the policy expired.
+As with many kinds of lawsuits, insurance coverage plays a big part in a medical malpractice case.
+But what happens if a plaintiff brings a lawsuit after a health care provider's malpractice insurance policy has lapsed?
+In these cases, it's important to know whether the provider has purchased additional insurance for claims made after the policy expired.
 This is often called “tail coverage,” and in this article, we'll explain how it works.

-A claims-made policy protects the doctor from claims based on an incident that occurred and was reported while the policy was in effect.
+A claims-made policy protects the health care professional or facility from claims based on an incident that occurred and was reported while the policy was in effect.

-In contrast to a standard policy, tail coverage provides protection for medical malpractice claims that are reportedafter the doctor's policy expired or was cancelled.
+In contrast to a standard policy, tail coverage provides protection for medical malpractice claims that are reported after the provider's policy expired or was cancelled.

 Here is an example of how tail coverage works:

-Patient B alleges that Doctor A committed malpractice on September 1, 2010, but Patient A does not bring a malpractice lawsuit until May 1, 2011.
-At this point, Doctor A’s insurance policy has been cancelled.
+Patient B alleges that Doctor A committed malpractice on September 1, 2020, but Patient A does not bring a malpractice lawsuit until May 1, 2021.
+The case is filed in time according to the medical malpractice statute of limitations, but by this point, Doctor A’s insurance policy has been cancelled.
 Doctor A’s new insurance does not cover prior acts.
 Unless Doctor A has purchased tail coverage, Doctor A will not be insured for this claim.

 This issue is crucial not just for Doctor A (who may not be covered and may therefore be personally liable), it's also critical to Patient B's lawsuit.
-That's because even if Patient B's lawsuit is successful, collecting a judgment against an individual doctor is going to be a lot harder than collecting from an insurance company.
+That's because even if Patient B's lawsuit is successful and he or she receives a significant medical malpractice damages award from the court, collecting a judgment against an individual doctor is going to be a lot harder than collecting from an insurance company.

-A few important points regarding tail coverage: First, it only protects doctors for acts that were committed during the original policy period, so it will not provide protection for claims for acts made during the period of tail coverage.
+A few important points regarding tail coverage: First, it only protects health care providers for acts that were committed during the original policy period, so it will not provide protection for claims for acts made during the period of tail coverage.
 Second, it may have a different limit of liability than the aggregate claims-made policy had.

 Sometimes this cost can be spread out over several payments.
 It can often be written off as an unreimbursed business expense for tax purposes as well.
 The best case-scenario is that the doctor joins a group that agrees to cover (or split) the cost of tail coverage.